Recoskie/Fl64/docs/Examples.md

   <br /><br />

-  The other method is calculating it in A to B ratio into a pattern.
-Combined with the quantum matrix: <a href="https://recoskie.github.io/AI-Matrix/docs/Examples.html" target="_blank">Link</a>
+  The other method is calculating A to B ratio square.
+Finding both A and B. Then solving the number pattern with the quantum matrix: <a href="https://recoskie.github.io/AI-Matrix/docs/Examples.html" target="_blank">Link</a>

   <br /><br />